saqib1707/saqib1707.github.io/_pages/research.md

 description: Saqib Azim's Research
 ---

 My interests span a breadth of fields including machine learning, optimization, computer vision, robotics, image processing, etc. Below is a non-exclusive list of projects that I have worked on.
+Please have a look at my [CV]({{site.url/assets/CV/CV_short.pdf}}).
 More projects will be updated soon.

 <table width="100%" align="center" border="0" cellspacing="0"><tbody>
   <tr>